yahav20/Wolt-project/README.md

     ```sh
     cd Wolt-Project
     ```
-3. Set up the environment variables by creating a `.env` file in the `config` directory and adding the necessary configurations.
+3.(*Optional* for changing ports, if changing ports is not necessary this step can be skipped) Set up the environment variables by creating a `.env` file in the `config` directory and adding the necessary configurations.

 ````bash
 CONNECTION_STRING=mongodb://mongo:27017/Wolt